Ricecoder/ricecoder.github.io/_posts/journal-week-7.md

 ##Journal Week 7

 Working in groups this week was both challenging and great.
-While the logistics of having multiple people working on one assignment at once made things a nightmare at times I really enjoyed learning the git flow process.
+While the logistics of having multiple people working on one assignment at once made things a nightmare at times, I really enjoyed learning the git flow process.
 I found I became much more mindful of everything I did because I knew that it effected not only my code but others' as well.

 Being a team leader was very insightful.
 Having to focus on the big picture and not an individual task was a great exercise in how to view an assignment.
 Too often I focus on each individual task, connecting them when they are all complete, only to find out that things don't work as well together as I had hoped.